MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 Using the **Active Approval Requests** view, open a request and select **Resolve Request** in the menu.

 - Select **Reject Request** to decline the request.
-The request is archived and publisher, item and asset won't be created.
+The request is archived and publisher, item and asset aren't created.
 - Select **Complete Request** to approve.
 Upon approval, Publisher, Item and Assets be created.
 The request is archived to **Inactive** status.